-Have you ever thought that we may be using the money we saved to buy healthier options for our families, and spread out the “junk” over months into a healthy “in moderation” meal plan?
+Have you ever thought that we may be using the money we save to buy healthier options for our families?
+We spread out the “junk” over months into a nutritious “moderation” meal plan.

-Last week, I got the 8 items you see in the image above for only $1.80 by combining sale prices and double manufacturer coupons at Lowes Foods (including a $3.00 coupon I also used).
+Last week, I got the 8 items you see in the image above for only $1.80!
+I did that by combining sale prices and doubling manufacturer coupons at Lowes Foods (including a $3.00 coupon I also used).
 But don’t worry, my children will NOT be having Toaster Strudels for breakfast every morning.
-These will be a special treat every once in a while (spaced out very far in between with our regular breakfasts of cereal, oatmeal, grits, or eggs).
+Those will be a special treat every once in a while (spaced out very far in between with our regular breakfasts of cereal, oatmeal, grits, or eggs).
 And, the meatballs will probably go with spaghetti (and salad), about every other week or so.
-These bags of meatballs will last us for quite some time.
+They will last us for quite some time.

-So please don’t look at a couponer’s cart in the grocery store and judge us.
+So please don’t look at a couponer’s cart in the grocery store and judge us harshly.
 We are feeding our families the best way we can, and it’s not always how you may think.
-Our families probably eat VERY well, and for much less than most other families do!
+Our families tend to eat VERY well, and for much less than most other families do!
 We’re probably looking at your carts and thinking, “Wow, she just paid $11 for toilet paper.
 If only she’d learn how to coupon she could have gotten her toilet paper for $2-3 instead, plus been able to splurge on a couple of pounds of 97% extra lean ground beef that’s not on sale today…”

 When was the last time you could say that you fed your family of five a balanced dinner for less than $5, every night that week?
 Cause we can, and it feels good.